MAKING: THEN AND NOW

-Work by six artists who call the region home, including Gregory Crewdson, Don Gummer, Stephen Hannock, Jenny Holzer, Maya Lin, and David Teeple
+Work by Maya Lin, Gregory Crewdson, Don Gummer, Stephen Hannock, Jenny Holzer, and David Teeple

 About the Artists